 Students who are dismissed due to not making student academic progress are given 7 calendar days from the date of the email notification to submit an appeal on RIMS > Dashboard > Academics > Performance > SAP Appeal, or copy and paste the link www.richmindale.com/rims/sap/appeal in a web browser.
 Upon submission, a notification email is sent to the student confirming receipt of the appeal.

-Richmindale provides an email response within 10 business days of receiving the appeal.
-The response states the result of the appeal, whether the school will waive the SAP requirements or not.
+Richmindale sends a response via email within 10 business days of receiving the appeal with the result of the appeal, whether the school waives the SAP requirements or not.
 Students whose appeals are denied are informed that they can re-apply for admission after one term.